-Racial Disparity in Leadership: Performance-Reward Bias in Promotions of National Football League Coaches
+Racial Disparity In Leadership: Evidence of Valuative Bias In The Promotions of National Football League Coaches

-Keywords: racial disparity, promotions, performance-reward bias, National Football League, leadership
+Keywords: Racial disparity, promotions, leadership, National Football League, equity analytics

 JEL Classification: M12, M51, D63, J70, D73, L20